luisrc7/simple-api/README.md

 You can run the task locally by running `yarn start`

+Yan can test the API with `curl locahost:3000`

 We would you like to deploy this API to AWS using which ever service you would like (This should be achieveable using services with a free tier)

 We would like changes to the application to be deployed automatically on merge to master